FlashGriefs/Hazus/README.md

 # Hazus
 A discord multi tool pleasure project.

-# Setup
+# How to use
-1) Clone the repo or download the files the unzip them.
-2) Make sure you have python installed.
+1) Go to the "releases" tab
+2) Download Hazus.exe
-3) Run click InstallLibs.bat
+3) Run it.
-4) Run start.bat

 # Features:
 - Webhook Spammer